wilsonpaulraj/YouTubeFeedTuner/README.md

 # YouTube Enhancer

 YouTube Enhancer is an open-source browser extension designed to revolutionize your YouTube experience.
 Its core feature—**AI-powered Smart Summarization**—allows you to quickly grasp the essence of any video without watching the entire content.
-Additionally, it offers a feature-rich sidebar for note-taking, chapter generation, sponsor detection, and transcript management, making your YouTube experience more efficient and productive.
+Additionally, it offers a feature-rich sidebar for note-taking and transcript management, making your YouTube experience more efficient and productive.

 ## Key Feature: ✨ Smart Summarization
 - **Instant AI-powered summaries**: Get concise, high-quality summaries of YouTube videos based on their transcripts.